BEAST-Fitting/beast/docs/beast_grid_inputs.rst

 * `beast.physicsmodel.dust.extinction_extension` (recommended of sub 912 A extinction needed)
    * all the observation based models stop at or before 912 A as hydrogen dominates extinction below this wavelength
-   * For work that interested in sub 912 A information (e.g., ionizing photon measurements), these models extend the dust extinction to shorter than 912 A wavelengths by smoothly merging dust grain models with an observed extinction model starting at 1675 A.  Thus, the extinction between around 1150 A and 1675 A is a combination of the observed extinction curve and the dust grain model extinction curve.
+   * For work that interested in sub 912 A information (e.g., ionizing photon measurements), these models extend the dust extinction to 100 A by smoothly merging dust grain models with an observed extinction model starting at 1675 A.  Thus, the extinction between around 1150 A and 1675 A is a combination of the observed extinction curve and the dust grain model extinction curve.
 Most observational based extinction curves do not go all the way to 912 A due to lack of measurements.
    * `F19_D03_extension`: Extension of Fitzpatrick+19 Milky Way Rv dependent model with Draine03 grain models.
    * `G03_SMCBar_WD01_extension`: Extension of Gordon+03 SMCBar average with the Weingarter & Draine01 SMCBar grain model.